 Slack

 Slack is a real-time messaging and collaboration tool designed for teams that need instant communication.
-It eliminates excessive email exchanges by allowing users to send messages, share files, and integrate with third-party apps like Google Drive and Trello.
+It eliminates excessive email exchanges by allowing users to send messages, share files, and integrate with third-party software like Google Drive and Trello.
 Whether you’re on a computer or mobile device, Slack keeps communication fast and organized, making it ideal for remote teams and startups.

 Skype